Alien vs. Predator Central logo

 Ripley's Pulse Rifle Mark 2

 Using her prior experience, Ellen Ripley built an even bigger concoction of weapons at the end of the Aliens: Nightmare Asylum comic.
 This time, the Pulse Rifle was not only combined with a flamethrower but an RPG rocket launcher was attached as well.
 Although the comic was hailed for its realism and being true to Aliens, this part at the very end felt too over the top.
 The weapon itself would not be effective as it tries to do too many things at once and would just be too heavy.
-However, in the reprinted version of the comic, Ripley was revealed to be an android, which would explain able to hold all that weight.
+However, in the reprinted version of the comic, Ripley was revealed to be an android, which would explain her being able to hold all that weight.
 Ripley planned to use the weapon on a mission to Xenomorph Prime but opted to use a regular Pulse Rifle instead.

 Nerf Pulse Rifle

-The Nerf Pulse Rifle
+The Nerf Pulse Rifle based on the M41A design

 The Nerf Lmtd M41-A Blaster is the perfect Pulse Rifle toy and could be a weapon that actually exists in the Alien universe.
 Inspired by the Caterpillar Power Loader, the yellow color scheme sets the weapon apart from all other Pulse Rifle variations.
 This gun was released by Hasbro to celebrate the 35th anniversary of Aliens and was a very popular Aliens toy.
 It featured an electronic dart counter and movie-accurate blasting sounds.
 The Nerf Rifle came with a premium packaging case, 10 Elite darts, and 3 Mega darts for any Aliens gun-loving enthusiast.

-Pulse Rifles in Alien Games
+Pulse Rifles In Alien Games

 The Pulse Rifles have been used extensively in almost all the Alien games.
 Here is a compilation of the Pulse Rifle in action against the Alien Queens in all the first-person Alien games.
 Note the quite different sound effects used for the gun in each game.
-The compilation also includes the Lacrima 99 from the Alien: Resurrection Playstation game, where it is just called the Pulse Rifle.
+The compilation also includes the Lacrima 99 from the Alien: Resurrection PlayStation game, where it is just called the Pulse Rifle.

 Tag Categories: Alien Universe Weapons, Colonial Marine Lore